Feminism in Indonesia: Japanese colonialism

 During World War II, the Japanese Empire occupied Colonial Indonesia from March 1942 to the end of the war in 1945.
 The colonial government terminated and banned all women's organizations.
 Fujinkai, meaning women's group, was established by the Japanese government as the only permissible women's organization.
 The Fujinkai spread to across Indonesia to Java, Madura, Kalimantan, Sulawesi, Sumatra, and other areas.
 Activities in Fujinkai, as directed by the Japanese government include lessons to adopt a frugal lifestyle, assistance for the military government through domestic work, lectures and workshops on healthy lifestyles, and awareness for a women's role in times of war.
 A majority of women rejected the organization but were compelled to participate.

-Indonesian women were also forced to become Jugun Lanfu meaning comfort women for Japanese military personnel and civil officers during Japanese colonialism.
+Indonesian women were also forced to become Jugun Ianfu meaning comfort women for Japanese military personnel and civil officers during Japanese colonialism.
 These women were forced into sexual slavery during this period of Japanese colonialism.
 According to the Ex-Heiho Forum, there were around 22,000 Jugun lanfu in Indonesia.

 Japan was defeated in World War II in 1945 and the nationalist proclaimed Indonesia to be independent.
 Fujinkai was dissolved after the defeat of the Japanese Empire and replaced with a nationalist women's organization called the Persatuan Wanita Indonesia.